hbirchtree/jason/MANUAL.md

 ## Heres a much more in-depth explanation of each feature
  *   *.exec: an execution value. has to be prefixed with the selected system and is used to execute programs.
- *   *.workdir: where to execute.
-Is paired with a *.exec value of same prefix. is completely optional.
+ *   workdir: where to execute.
+ *   detachable-process: boolean value determining whether or not to expect a detached process. shows a dialog window that must be closed manually by the user in order to signal the end of the main process.
  *   desktop.file: contains entries used in the .desktop file generation process.
      + desktop.displayname: used in the Name= field as well as the GUI.
      + desktop.description: used in the Comment= field (may fill in the Description= field as well?)
      + desktop.wmclass: used in the StartupWMClass= field
      + desktop.icon: used in the Icon= field and possibly in the GUI in the future
      + desktop.action.*: an object containing a desktop action, in the form desktop.action.{action-id}
-       - action-id: should match the suffix of the action, desktop.action.launcher for instance.
        - desktop.displayname: used in the Name= field as well as the GUI if the action is launched
        - *.exec: the execution value of the action, is not inserted into the .desktop file.
        - *.workdir: the working directory for the execution of the action, not inserted into the .desktop file.